OWASP/owasp-summit-2017/Working-Sessions/Education/Creating-AppSec-Talent.md

  - Identify gaps in our current meta staffing for AppSec.
  - How to scale AppSec training
  - The Role of security champions in creating the next generation of security professionals
- - Define audinces for future security professionals: Which industries should we approach to promote the idea of becoming security professionals (Developers, engineers, craftsman, AI specialists, lawyers)?
-What level of carreer should we try to capture (early/mid/advanced)?
+ - Define audiences for future security professionals: Which industries should we approach to promote the idea of becoming security professionals (Developers, engineers, craftsmen, AI specialists, lawyers)?
+What level of career should we try to capture (early/mid/advanced)?
- - What is the role of early carrerists?
+ - What is the role of early careerists?
  - What can be done at university/college level?
- - Should we capture folks attending bootcamps and other non-traditional educational pathways?
+ - Should we capture people attending bootcamps and other non-traditional educational pathways?
    - 'Ethical Hacking' and 'Bug Bounties' have a tool to excite new members
- - How should OWASP work to reach these people
+ - How should OWASP work to reach these people?

 ## Outcomes
 - Road map for reaching new AppSec Professionals.

 ## Who